R-CF/ncdfCF/README.md

 ##### NetCDF

 - Support for writing.
-- Support for “group” information in “NetCDF4” formatted resources.

 ##### CF Metadata Conventions

-- Full support for discrete or categorical dimensions.
+- Full support for discrete sampling geometries.
 - Interface to “standard_name” libraries and other “defined vocabularies”.
 - Compliance with CMIP5 / CMIP6 requirements.